 According to Article 5, personal data shall be processed in a manner that ensures appropriate security.
 In terms of email marketing, this entails encryption as the most viable measure.
 At the same time, it is not required, and every company is free to opt for their own data security practices.
 For more on this, check out our guide to email encryption.

 Above, we highlighted how the opt-in and opt-out options inside the email should look.
-You may encourage users to subscribe to your services but you cannot induce them to do it.
+You may encourage users to subscribe to your services with the help of opt-in email marketing but you cannot induce them to do it.
 The email consent must be freely given.
 The opt-out option is a user’s right to withdraw his or her consent.
 This must be free and easy to accomplish without any additional information required (except for an email address).
 The list-unsubscribe header might be a good solution for that.

 Question #7 – What are the restrictions for data profiling?